YaminiKandi/JavaScript/15 Strings.md

 ```

 ### 4. `startsWith()`:
+* Determines whether a string begins with the characters of a specified string, returning true or false as appropriate

 **Parameters**:
 1. search String: The characters to be searched for at the start of this string